Imperial Diet (Holy Roman Empire): History

 Probably the most famous Diets were those held in Worms in 1495, where the Imperial Reform was enacted, and 1521, where Martin Luther was banned (see Edict of Worms), the Diets of Speyer 1526 and 1529 (see Protestation at Speyer), and several in Nuremberg (Diet of Nuremberg).
 Only with the introduction of the Perpetual Diet of Regensburg in 1663 did the Diet permanently convene at a fixed location.

 The Imperial Diet of Constance opened on 27 April 1507; it recognized the unity of the Holy Roman Empire and founded the Imperial Chamber, the empire's supreme court.

 Participants

 From 1489, the Diet comprised three colleges:

 Electors

-The coats of arms of prince electors surround the Holy Roman Emperor's, from flags book of Jacob Köbel (1545).
+The coats of arms of prince electors surround the emperor's, from flags book of Jacob Köbel (1545).

-The Electoral College (Kurfürstenrat) was led by the Prince-Archbishop of Mainz in his capacity as Archchancellor of Germany.
-The seven Prince-electors were designated by the Golden Bull of 1356:
+The Electoral College (Kurfürstenrat) was led by the prince-archbishop of Mainz in his capacity as archchancellor of Germany.
+The seven prince-electors were designated by the Golden Bull of 1356: